Mammals

 Repeated episodes of elevation and lowering of lower lid in a drowsy male (20% of recording speed)

-Lowering of the upper lid and elevation of lower lid, sometimes independently other times synchronously in a drowsy female (20% of recording speed)
+Lowering of the upper lid and elevation of lower lid, sometimes independently at other times synchronously in a drowsy female (20% of recording speed)

 Giraffe (Giraffa).